Tracht/CV-2020/README.md

 [Medium](https://medium.com/swlh/the-how-to-set-up-ci-cd-for-your-project-using-travis-ci-heroku-mongodb-fa305c10581a) | [GitHub](https://github.com/Tracht) | [LinkedIn](https://www.linkedin.com/in/marijatrachtenberg)
 <br> [Github Projects](#chapter-1) | [Side Projects](#chapter-2) | [Blogs](#chapter-3) |[Employment Experience](#chapter-4) | [Education](#chapter-5) | [Interests](#chapter-6) | [Languages](#chapter-7)

 ### Life before engineering
 - Prior to engineering I worked in healthcare for 9 years in a variety of client-facing roles.
 - 5.5 years in health tech startups doing business development for Huma Therapeutics and LEO Innovation Lab.
-- 3.5 years as a health economist working in healthcare policy with the London School of Economics and then seconded to the Department of Health. <br> <br>
+- 3.5 years as a health economist working in healthcare policy with the London School of Economics and then seconded to the Department of Health.
 - I have loved working in those roles as it gave me exposure to different parts of the healthcare system.
 I got to work with clinicians, patients, health policy advisors, and health tech entrepeneurs.
-The English NHS is rightly one of the most cherished government services and I am really glad to have been a part of many different teams and organisations looking to improve the delivery of NHS services so that people's care and experiences are of high standard and good quality.
+The English NHS is one of the most cherished government services and I am really glad to have been a part of many different organisations looking to improve NHS services.

 ### Engineering journey
 - I decided to switch to software engineering because it gives me the mobility to work across a number of industries and I am excited by the wave of innovative companies in healthcare, retail, travel, energy, and insurance just to name a few.